-This is about providing facilities for individuals and groups to enjoy, balancing the various uses and demands upon them.
-The Council will:
+- 5.4.1 This is about providing facilities for individuals and groups to enjoy, balancing the various uses and demands upon them.
+The Council will: - 1.
+Develop parks so that there are a range of fun and enjoyable things to do for the different age groups, focusing particularly on those groups identified within the Council's Corporate Priorities.

-- Develop parks so that there are a range of fun and enjoyable things to do for the different age groups, focussing particularly on those groups identified within the Council's Corporate Priorities. - 2.
-Work with partners to promote the use of parks and open spaces for community events / festivals and active recreation such as walking clubs. - 3.
+- 2. Work with partners to promote the use of parks and open spaces for community events / festivals and active recreation such as walking clubs. - 3.
 Ensure that spaces are 'multi-purpose' and meet the needs of a wide range of users where possible. - 4.
 Work toward creating a network of accessible high quality spaces connecting paths and footpath networks aspiring to ensure our parks and green spaces are fully accessible by all forms of transport. - 5.
 Ensure that leisure needs are met locally but not overloading the green spaces that provide these opportunities. - 6.
-Target capital investment on those areas that have been identified as deficient in facilities. - 7.
+Target capital investment on those areas that have been identified as deficient through internal audits and management plans. - 7.
 Ensure that new housing developments incorporate safe, healthy environments which encourage walking, cycling and informal play. - 8.
-Provide leisure and community facilities within open spaces that are properly coordinated with all forms of development and land use policies. - Consider the community need for recreational space and ensure that adequate land and water resources are identified for both organised sport and informal recreation.

-Promotional activates over the last five years have been developed to include a wide range of media.
-Information on our web site has been increased and reviewed to ensure that all our major open spaces are covered with relevant, useful and interesting information.
+Provide leisure and community facilities within open spaces that are properly co-ordinated with all forms of development and land use policies. - 9.
+Consider the community need for recreational space and ensure that we make best use of existing watercourses in our parks. - 5.4.2 Promotional activities over the last five years have been developed to include a wide range of media.
+Information on our website has been increased and reviewed to ensure that all our major open spaces are covered with relevant, useful and interesting information.
 Our individual management plans and specific projects are featured.
-There is also information on play areas. allotments, countryside access, byelaws and grounds maintenance.
+There is also information on play areas, allotments, countryside access, byelaws and grounds maintenance.
 We are always looking to add to and update this information to make it more accessible and useful.
 We provide regular updates on services in Link, in the local press where appropriate and on new social media such as Twitter and Facebook.
-The use of QR codes on posters is being used to develop and promote events and improvement works in our parks and open spaces.
+The use of internet enabled QR codes on posters is being used to develop and promote events and improvement works in our parks and open spaces.
+These are two dimensional barcodes that can be "read" by some mobile phones and provide a link to a specific web page.
 Our fun community events on site attract much praise from residents and have become regular and popular features at, for example, Southern Country Park and Pishiobury Park.
 Each time we plan any significant improvements, we consult with the public using on site events where possible and inviting comment through questionnaires.

 This enables us to continually learn about our customers and equally to let them know what opportunities our open spaces offer.